evkx/evkx.github.io/content/models/opel/frontera/frontera/_index.md

 #### First row seats

-There are two seat types you can choose from for the front row in the Opel Frontera.
+For the front row, the Opel Frontera offers two different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **Standard** seat.